 Mostly seen in industries related to art, music, and creativity, an example of such brands is Lego.

 Here is a video example of the creator brand archetype: LEGO® | Let’s Build

 Lover brands communicate love, friendship, and sensual desires; they inspire people to be together and have high emotions toward each other.

 Customers of such brands mostly focus on the outlook of things, physical and visual attractiveness, an example of such brands is Häagen-Dazs.

 Here is a video example of the Lover brand archetypes: Häagen-Dazs®

 12. The Jester

-Jesters are all about fun!
-Their goal is to get people out of their daily lifestyle and bring joy into it; this type of brand heavily depends on characters, visuals, and environment design to support their brand story and experience, an example of such a brand is m&m’s.
+Jesters is one of the types of brand archetypes that are all about fun!
+Their goal is to get people out of their daily lifestyle and bring joy into it; this type of brand heavily depends on characters, visuals, and environment design to support their brand story and experience, an example of such a brand is M&M’s.